Coast to Coast (1987 film): Plot

 White American soul fan John Carloff (John Shea) arrives in Liverpool on a tourist coach: he's there to answer a help ad placed by black Liverpudlian Ritchie Lee (Lenny Henry) regarding setting up a mobile soul disco.
 Both unemployed, they nonetheless both have something to offer: John has a five-foot-high stack of original soul singles, and Ritchie has disco equipment plus an old ice cream van which has been converted into what he describes as "the Popemobile with attitude."

-Although the duo bond over the music and the sense of adventure, things start off badly after they are mistakenly booked for a geriatrics evening entertainment (Ritchie: “How was I supposed to know?
-The bloke just asked if we were a '60s disco...”)
-Despite hoping that their next booking will be at "a posh house party in a Wirral mansion", it turns out to be a wedding reception in a Kirkby pub.
-Ritchie predicts trouble ("a wedding reception in Kirkby is a disaster!
-There's always some knobhead going through your records... and there's always a fight!”) but the pair turn up.
+Although the duo bond over the music and the sense of adventure, things start off badly after they are mistakenly booked for a geriatrics evening entertainment.
+Despite hoping that their next booking will be at a upper scale event, it turns out to be a wedding reception in a Kirkby pub.
+Ritchie predicts trouble but the pair turn up anyway.
 As Ritchie predicts, the reception degenerates into a huge punch-up, and as John and Richie make their getaway, the van breaks down.

 Ritchie then introduces John to Kecks (Pete Postlethwaite) a British Rail buffet car attendant with high ambitions who sold the van to Ritchie.
-After a quick drink (and a "French Revolution"), Kecks tells them to “take it to our kid's in the morning and he will fix it free of charge.”
+After a quick drink (and a "French Revolution"), Kecks tells them he will fix the car in the morning free of charge.
 He then offers them a bit of paid work moving some gear from his lock-up.

-The following night Ritchie and John arrive outside Kecks's lock-up to find a strange noise coming from within. ”What's he doing in there, drilling for oil?”
-Ritchie queries.
+The following night Ritchie and John arrive outside Kecks's lock-up to find a strange noise coming from within.
 Kecks appears with a number of parcels that they load into the van and take to Kecks's flat.
 When they arrive, Kecks tells the lads to go on up to his flat while he locks up their van, but while they're not looking he sneakily hides a parcel in the freezer compartment.